AhmedAlisha1120/Snake_Game/README.md

 Game Over Conditions: The game ends when the snake's head collides with the wall or its own body, prompting a "Game Over" message.

-This simple yet engaging game is a great project for understanding fundamental game development concepts in Python, such as handling user input, object movement, and collision detection.